Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 the ADI reverts back to the previous function once the bomb button is released after the last intended munition for the run has been dropped.

-## Instantaneous Over the Shoulder - INST O/S
+## Instantaneous Over the Shoulder - TOSS

 Further, derived from the Timed O/S mode, Instantaneous Over the Shoulder bombing provides the same combined attack/escape profile as the former against targets